redhat-beyond/documents/statement-of-work/Beyond07-SOW.md

   * Does code meet the quality requirements defined by the mentors

-The grade is made both of objective measures, obtained by monitoring GitHub and Slack, and well as subjective elements, bonus scores, decided and agreed upon by the mentors team, subjective elements could not affect negative scores.
+The grade is made both of objective measures, obtained by monitoring GitHub and Slack, and well as subjective elements decided and agreed upon by the mentor team.

 ## Guidelines for creating good PRs